 Have you ever wondered if there was any connection between fat loss and anti-inflammatory foods?
 Or maybe you even tried anti-inflammatory diets to lose weight, but you didn’t achieve the results you expected?

-Maybe you read a lot of conflicting information about this subject on the Internet, but now it’s time to find out the science-based truth from another Real Talk Friday episode.
+Maybe you read a lot of conflicting information about this subject on the Internet, but now it’s time to find out the science-based truth from another Ted Talk episode.

 In this month’s Ask Ted episode, Ted Ryce is going to answer the question “Can an anti-inflammatory diet help us lose weight?”

 He is going to talk about the correlation between excess fat and higher levels of inflammation, the mechanism of weight loss, the Twinkie diet story, and the lesson to take away from it.
 He will also reveal the main driver when it comes to lowering inflammation and how to use the Dietary Inflammatory Index.